fbpx

 Deeply rooted in the communities we serve, we support people to access healthy food and opportunity.
 In our downtown Galt location, and with satellites in Hespeler, Preston, we operate a variety of programs for our neighbours including emergency food assistance and our unique Mobile Food Market.

 Seeing people holistically, we are distinctly, “more than a food bank”.
-We also support people through partnering with community agencies, community gardens, and we offer wellness programming for the whole family.
+We also support people through partnering with community agencies, community gardens, and we offer youth and adult wellness programming for the whole family.

 At all times, we adhere to the ethical food banking code: